 Cookie’s ashes will lie in a little red, wooden box beside the bed…. next to me, next to Cubby, and close to the other two cats.

 Someday, each of us will be ashes but….that will never separate us.
 LOVE is LOVE regardless of age, time, form, or matter.
-LOVE brought all of us together and nothing can keep us apart.
+LOVE brought us together and LOVE will keep us united...never apart .

 Thank You, God, for sharing Cookie with me for more than nine years.
 Please hold him in your arms…keep him close….and keep loving him.